adnjoo/adnjoo/README.md

 ## Apps

 [bookkss](https://bookkss.com)
-> bookkss provides a platform for users to write and share book reviews; built with NextJS, NextAuth, Tailwind and Express
+> bookkss provides a platform for users to write and share book reviews; built with Vite, Tailwind, Zustand, Prisma and Express

 ## How to reach me 📫 :